Samuelcy/google-professional-cloud-architect/Notes/section-22-exploring-iam-and-project-organization-in-google-cloud-platform/IAM and Project Organization.md

 - Service account - Represents an application account (Not person)
 - Google group - Collection - Google & Service Accounts
 	- Has an unique email address
-	- Helps to apply access ploicy to a group
+	- Helps to apply access policy to a group
 - Google Workshop domain: Google Workspace provides collaboration services for enterprises:
 	- Tools like Gmail, Calendar, Meet, Chat, Drive, Docs etc are included
 	- If your enterprise is using Google Workspace, you can manage permissions using your Google Workspace domain